ezsystems/BehatBundle/doc/features.md

 ### SiteAccess awareness

-With `EzBehatExtension` enabled Behat becomes SiteAccess aware.
-The SiteAccess used can be specified using `EZPLATFORM_SITEACCESS` environment variable, otherwise the default SiteAccess will be used.
+With `IbexaExtension` enabled Behat becomes SiteAccess aware.
+The SiteAccess used can be specified using `IBEXA_SITEACCESS` environment variable, otherwise the default SiteAccess will be used.

 ## Debugging tools

-Use the `Ibexa\Behat\Browser\Context\Hooks` Context class to access browser and server logs after Scenario failure, which combined with the screenshots feature makes debugging failures (even on CI) much easier.
+Use the `Ibexa\Behat\Browser\Context\DebuggingContext` Context class to access browser and server logs after Scenario failure, which combined with the screenshots feature makes debugging failures (even on CI) much easier.

 ## Default testing configuration